 Focus on Friendships

-Right now kids are going through a tough time.
-They can’t see their friends, graduations are ruined and they’ve lost their traditional summer routines.
-It’s not easy.
+The last two years were hard for many kids.
+Some of them have reconnected with their friends while others may have a harder time adjusting and making new friends.
 Acknowledge their healthy friendships and try to be honest about those that you’re concerned about.
 Peer groups and healthy friendships can impact the choices and decisions they make as they get older.

-To help them keep a positive mindset, help your kids find ways to make meaningful connections (maybe through video chats, phone calls and online games) and encourage them to consider what they love about their friends.
+To help them keep a positive mindset, help your kids find ways to make meaningful connections and encourage them to consider what they love about their friends.

 Remember to Listen